Incremental Computation: What Is the Essence?

-In general, however, handling changes in discrete domains makes incrementalization much more difficult than differentiation, because functions must be continuous for differentiation, but functions on discrete domains have mostly holes.
-Thus significant additional effort is needed for incrementalization.
-Consider the following simple example.
-We know that:
+\mysubpar{Challenges posted by discrete domains} In general, however, handling changes in discrete domains makes incrementalization much more difficult than differentiation, because functions must be continuous for differentiation, but functions on discrete domains have mostly holes.
+This loss of smoothness is the main source of difficulty.
+It is also why discrete optimization is generally harder than continuous optimization and often results in less efficient solutions, e.g., the 0-1 knapsack problem is NP-hard whereas the continuous knapsack problem can be solved in polynomial time.

+More specifically, while in simple cases, incrementalization succeeds by just exploiting the previous result or intermediate results, in complex cases, auxiliary information is essential. \begin{itemize}

+\item As described above, discovering auxiliary information corresponds to discontinuity removal.
+While the latter requires defining function values at some specific points, the former requires defining entire auxiliary functions over discrete domains.

+\item Also as described above, finding such auxiliary information, even with our systematic method, may in general require repeated incrementalization, i.e., computing higher-order derivatives, but with complex cost and trade-off issues to consider.

+\end{itemize} Additional effort is also needed to handle other issues caused by updates in discrete domains.
+The following is a very small example.